Can You Get SSDI or SSI Disability for Asthma?

 Can You Qualify for Disability Because of Job Restrictions?

 If you don't qualify for disability automatically under the asthma listing and you are an adult, Social Security will consider what limitations your asthma puts on your ability to work a regular job.
-Social Security will develop an RFC for you – that is, a residual functional capacity assessment, which means what you are able to do despite your impairment.
+Social Security will develop an RFC for you – that is, a residual functional capacity assessment, which is what you are able to do despite your impairment.
 If your doctor has restricted you from heavy exertion, working around excessive dust and fumes, or working in extreme hot or cold temperatures, Social Security will include these job restrictions in your RFC.
 These limitations can rule out a number of jobs that you can do, and if you prior job required any of the restricted activities, Social Security will have to come up with other work that you can do.
-If you're older than 50 or 55, you have a chance of getting disability benefits.
+If you're older than 50 or 55, you have a chance of getting disability benefits this way.
 For more information, see our section on how Social Security uses the RFC to decide what work you can do.